Nightingale Initiative for Global Health (NIGH)

 Picture

-at least 27 million strong.
+at least 29 million strong.
 Nurses are consistently named the most trusted of professionals.

-for the sake of humanity's health at local, regional and global levels?
+What better voices to call for what needs to happen—for the sake of humanity's health at local, regional and global levels?

 We can focus our collective callings — for the sake of 21st century health care and for related social, ecological and human rights issues.
 While we continue the practices we have already established — we can also be innovative and create new practice arenas.
 We can model our global advocacy — the fulfillment and satisfaction of being nurses — inspired to continue bringing health and healing to our world.